dinuco/radio-kits/README.md

 ### This is the radio kit manuals for http://dinuco.taobao.com.
-We have provided many radio kits, such as R10 、R20、R50、R60 pll receiver.
+We have provided many radio kits, such as R10、R20、R50、R60 receivers and Poplar/Poplar2 and Potato/Patato2 transceivers.
 For more informations,you can visit the shop.
 Thanks and regards!👋